StanSkrivanek/git_basics/lesson_12.md

 This is how SSH works (partially) in its core but this type of encrypted communication has on major security problem. **Anyone who has the key can decrypt the message**.

-Thats why we have to some way to hide this key that other entities (people) can find what key is used.
+Thats why we have to some way hide this key that other suspects (people) can't find what key is used.
 This is done with **Key exchange algorithm**.
 What make this algorithm secure is that key is never transmitted between `client` and `host`, mean it's not part of transmitted data.

 These computers share some public piece of data and then independently calculate this secret key.
 Even if someone else get these public data would not be able calculate key thanks to **Key exchange algorithm**

 Secret key is specific for each SSH session and is generated prior to something called **client authentication**.
 With use of **Symmetrical** encryption between `client` and `host` all communication will be encrypted and private.
-But we need use key exchange algorithm.
+But we need use `key exchange algorithm`.

 [Symmetric - video](https://www.dropbox.com/s/v8oxrhzj0jveq6r/SymmetricEncryption.m4v?raw=1)